bigbluebutton/docker/README.md

 	ProxyPassReverse http://127.0.0.1:8080/
 </Location>
 ```
 5. After restarting Apache, BigBlueButton should be publicly accessible on `https://bbb.example.com/`.
-If you chose to install Greenlight, then the previous URL should allow you to access to it.
+If you chose to install Greenlight, then the previous URL should allow you to open its home page.
 The APIs will be accessible through `https://bbb.example.com/bigbluebutton`.

 ## Special thanks to
 - @dkrenn, whos dockerized version (bigbluebutton#8858)(https://github.com/bigbluebutton/bigbluebutton/pull/8858) helped me a lot in understand and some configs.